 (4) resulting in a likelihood of confusion

 Subsequently, this document suggests a structure for unpacking and analyzing those elements.
 For other questions, you can apply portions of that analysis as appropriate (including, for instance, Who owns a given mark?
-Can a given mark’s registration be cancelled?).
+Can a given mark’s registration be canceled?).

 Trademark infringement by passing off